-Street Cleaning SF is managed by San Francisco Public Works that is in charge of sweeping the streets weekly or twice per month in residential areas and at least once per week in commercial areas.
+Street Cleaning is managed by San Francisco Public Works that is in charge of sweeping the streets weekly or twice per month in residential areas and at least once per week in commercial areas.
 To enable the city employees to clean streets, residents must move their cars and property owners must make sure the tree in front of their home is trimmed up to 14 feet.

-There are usually signs on the side of the street informing when street cleaning SF is enforced.
-The San Francisco street cleaning schedule can change radically between blocks, so even for residents it is hard to keep up with it.
+There are usually signs on the side of the street informing when street cleaning is enforced.
+The street cleaning schedule can change radically between blocks, so even for residents it is hard to keep up with it.
 In residential areas, street sweeping tends to happen any time from the early morning to the afternoon.
 In commercial areas, street sweeping usually happens at night.
 You can check our SF street cleaning map to find the hours for your street.

 In this article, KQED interviewed officer Denise Golden who described the SFMTA street cleaning process in 4 steps: